metalmallards4692/FRCSteamworks2017/README.md

-# TestMasterCode
+# FRCSteamworks2017
-first try at a successful drivetrain code for the master of the 2017 season
+first try at a successful drivetrain code for the master of the 2017 season.